Luca-Frattegiani/Movie_revenues/README.md

 **Project Description:**

 Machine Learning analyses of the kaggle dataset [https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv], containing different features about both popular and non popular movies.

-_Aim:_
-\newline
-Build a regression model to predict the movie's expected revenue basing on the information provided.
+The aim is to build a regression model to predict the movie's expected revenue basing on the information provided.

 _Steps of the analyses:_